Disclosure

 3. Great torrent client compatibility

-ExpressVPN supports just about any torrent client (uTorrent, qBittorrent, Deluge, Vuze, Transmission, BitTorrent, etc.).
+ExpressVPN works with almost any torrent client (uTorrent, qBittorrent, Deluge, Vuze, Transmission, BitTorrent, etc.).

 4. Port forwarding on routers